 “What’s possible and what do I like?”

 Remodeling ideas come to us in a variety of ways.
-Without a system in place to capture, store and annotate them, when it comes time to talk to a designer about what we want, we can feel underprepared.
-While it’s true that your kitchen designer can bring many idea and style suggestions to the table, they can do a better and more efficient job when they can get a sense from you about what’s caught your eye and what might exist in your vision for your kitchen.
+Getting an idea of what you like will greatly help your project.
+Your kitchen designer will bring many ideas to the table, and they can do a better and more efficient job when they can get a sense from you about what design ideas have caught your eye to understand your vision for your kitchen.

 Neal’s 1000+ Design Ideas Gallery

-With more than 40 years of remodeling work behind us, Neal’s has a vast library of useful images and ideas for all types of home remodeling projects.
+With more than 50 years of remodeling work behind us, Neal’s has a vast library of useful images and ideas for all types of home remodeling projects.
 We keep our newest and best in a collection of slideshow galleries that you can browse.
-You can get access to the free 1000+ Design Ideas here.

 Pinterest